Jose-mn/MedBuddy/README.md

 python init_db.py

-⚠️ init_db.py drops and recreates tables — use only in development.
+⚠️ Note: init_db.py drops and recreates tables — use only in development.

 Environment Variables